SkoolNotes/Taproot/2020PHYS201/KBhPHYS201MagneticSolids.md

 Diamagnetic Fields

 - Contents induced that travels in the opposite direction of the material
-- These "magnets" will repel permanent magnets
+- These "magnets" will repel permanent magnets when there is a meaningful magnetic field is applied
 - Every material intrinsically has a diamagnetic property

 Paramagnetic Fields